ataraxao/drex/Cooperative_Wealth_Agreement.md

 > (2) implement “anti-smash-and-grab” restrictions (no unilateral transfers-out);
 > (3) provide deterministic unwind mechanics and periodic Liquidity Events; and
 > (4) define the Independent Administrator role as “event-only” (Liquidity Events and termination unwind) to reduce operational burden and improve real-world fillability.
-> **This Agreement does not promise any specific tax characterization.** Tax outcomes depend on facts and law.
+> **THIS AGREEMENT DOES NOT PROMISE ANY SPECIFIC TAX CHARACTERIZATION.** Tax outcomes depend on facts and law.

 ---